 Remember, manipulatives help your kids “see” the math problem.
-Especially when teaching early elementary children – they sometimes have a hard time with abstract ideas and problems so having the physical pieces in their hands can be very helpful.
-When they go to solve a problem in the future they can visualize the manipulatives in front of them to help them solve the problem
+Especially when teaching math to early elementary children – they sometimes have a hard time with abstract ideas and problems so having the physical pieces in their hands can be very helpful.
+When they go to solve a problem in the future they can visualize the manipulatives in front of them to help them solve the problem.

 What are the must-have math manipulatives for homeschool?

 There are quite a few “basic” math manipulatives in my opinion – ones that can be used for multiple concepts and problem types.
 These are the ones that we currently use each week for our math lessons and believe are must-have math manipulatives for homeschool!

 Exactly what you’d think it’s for – demonstrating the weight and volume of objects.
 This is great for working on greater than/less than problems also!
 We’ve had this balance for several years.

 I would highly suggest splurging for this one if possible.
 This one includes the bear counters and has removable buckets so you could work with liquids if you wanted.

 Base ten blocks are probably used just as much as our counters.
 They are great for demonstrating place value, operations, counting, measurement, and more.
 We have a large set of base ten blocks that includes a mat that was extremely helpful in teaching place value, carrying, and borrowing.

 We use counters for just about every type of math problem.
 We own several different types of counters but our favorite is our counting bears.
 They are more fun to sort and use in solving problems.
 You can use counters for addition, subtraction, multiplication and division problems.
 They are also great for learning numbers, number recognition, counting, using a number line, skip counting, sorting, probability, percentages and lots of other concepts.